Awareness Through Usability: The Poseidon Project

 This affinity map organizes user feedback from a UI/UX testing session into six key themes:

-Mismatched Expectations for Page Names: Users were confused about unclear labels like "Campaigns & Coalitions" and "Register", suggesting more descriptive names and better explanations.
+Mismatched Expectations for Page Names: Users were confused by vague labels like "Campaigns & Coalitions" and "Register," suggesting more descriptive names and clearer explanations.

-Content Density: Content was perceived as too text-heavy, dense, and difficult to digest, although some users found it informative.
+High Content Density: The content felt too text-heavy and difficult to digest, though some users found it informative.

-Search Methods: Users highlighted the lack of a visible search bar, expressed a preference for filters/tags, and suggested improving quick search visibility.
+Confusing Search Methods: Users noted the absence of a visible search bar, expressed a preference for filters/tags, and recommended improving quick search visibility.

-Flow Between Pages: Participants desired better page connections, clearer information hierarchy, and more interactive progression for improved engagement.
+Disrupted Flow Between Pages: Participants wanted clearer page connections, a more intuitive information hierarchy, and more interactive features for better engagement.

-Featured Content: Users appreciated featured content but suggested adding current news/results and improving clarity on certain features like maps.
+While users liked the featured content, they suggested including current news/results and improving the clarity of certain features, like maps.

-Positive Insights: Articles and featured content were noted as interesting and informative.
+Articles and featured content were appreciated for being interesting and informative.

 Click to enlarge